jammed-org/wordpress-plugin/README.md

-# Jammed Wordpress plugin, dev instructions
+# Jammed plugin for Wordpress, dev instructions

 Uses Docker Compose to run wordpress in a container, maps the ./plugin directory into Wordpress